-- 1. The supplied rubber washers install below each diff front mount and are then supported by the 3" heavy washer.
-If you happen to have pulled your differential at the junkyard the factory pieces below the front mounts work great and the Ronin parts can be ommitted.
-However, we expect that no everyone will have these hence we supply an alternative. - a.
-Diff a little extra support is desired use an angle grinder and deck the internal sleeve on the top of the Ford front mount bushing to just BELOW flush with the surrounding rubber.
+1. The Ronin supplied Ford isolators install below each diff front mount.
+If extra support is desired use an angle grinder and deck the internal sleeve on the top of the Ford front mount bushing to just BELOW flush with the surrounding rubber.
 This will preload the exterior of the front mount and help control the bushing.
+You'll want to do this at the same time as setting pinion angle.

-- 2. Diff, subframe and halfshafts may now be combined.
+2. Diff, subframe and halfshafts may now be combined.
 Torque all four main support bolts.
 The factory rear hardware is reused.
-The two Ford lower isolators (new parts supplied by Ronin) clamp the bottom sides of the two front mounts. - 3.
-Halfshafts installation requires removal and reinstallation of the outer suspension knuckles. - 4.
-The complete rear end suspension and diff assembly may now be lifted into the car.
-You will need to shift the charcoal canister laterally but at least one bolt can be maintained if you plan to keep that.
+It may require socket extensions and wobbly head socket attachments to access the rear mount bolts.

-- 5. Fill to the upper port with diff fluid (car must be horizontal for this step): we recommend AMSOIL Severe Gear Oil 75w140. - 6.
-Double check clearances at the fuel lines.
-Some slightly manipulation of the floorboards and lines may be required.
-There seems to be some tolerance here so some cars will only need a touch of clearance, others may require more.
-We need to use the largest diameter bars we can in this space to support the load so it's going to be close.
+- 3. Halfshafts installation requires removal and reinstallation of the outer suspension knuckles. - 4.
+The complete rear end suspension and diff assembly may now be lifted into the car. - 5.
+Fill to the upper port with diff fluid (car must be horizontal for this step): we recommend AMSOIL Severe Gear Oil 75w140. - 6.
+Torque all remaining factory hardware. - 7.
+Note, e-brake cables will route through the holes in the front cradle, but it should be obvious where they want to run.
+Brackets may need to be bent slightly

-- 7. Torque all remaining factory hardware. - 8.
-Install driveshaft if you've already built one.
+- 8. Install driveshaft if you've already built one.
 Measure per the instructions below if you haven't.
 (Much more driveshaft information follows in the Appendix). - 9.
 Put it back on the ground and enjoy your new setup.
 You may need to retune your speedometer.